Royal Tramp II: Synopsis

-When Siu-bo gets back to the Princess, they execute a plan to castrate Ying-hung.
-With her betrothed no longer able to produce heirs, the Princess is taken by Siu-bo as his fourth wife.
-Enraged by the end of his family line, Ng Ying-hung prematurely gathers his troops and sets out to wage war with the Emperor.
-He tasks Fung Sek-fan with killing the Princess and Siu-bo.
-Though Chan Kan-nam manages to intervene and lets his disciple escape.
+When Wei gets back to Jianning, they execute a plan to castrate Wu Yingxiong.
+With her betrothed no longer able to produce heirs, the princess is taken by Wei as his fourth wife.
+Enraged by the loss of his manhood, Wu Yingxiong prematurely rebels against the Qing dynasty.
+He tasks Feng Xifan with killing Jianning and Wei, but Chen Jinnan intervenes and helps them escape.

-Later, the One Arm Nun captures the elopers, Ying-hung and Ah Ko, and offers them to Siu-bo.
-Siu-bo pardons them and even takes Ah Ko as his fifth wife.
-Afterward, Fung Sek-fan is promoted when he surrenders Ng Sam-kwai's battle plans and Chan Kan-nam to the Emperor.
-Given Siu-bo's muddied history with the Heaven and Earth Society, the Emperor tasks him with Chan's execution.
-Siu-bo's newfound power is difficult for him to control, and Chan helps him master it in time for him to use it against Fung.
-Siu-bo also uncovers the secret of the 42 Chapters books after burning them in frustration, revealing hidden stones that are left unburned, revealing map coordinates to the location of the treasure all major parties have been attempting to locate.
+Later, Jiunan captures Wu Yingxiong and Ake, and offers them to Wei, who pardons Ake and takes her as his fifth wife.
+Afterwards, Feng Xifan is promoted when he surrenders Wu Sangui's battle plans and Chen Jinnan to the Kangxi Emperor.
+Given Wei's muddied history with the Tiandihui, the emperor tasks him with overseeing Chen's execution.
+Wei's newfound power is difficult for him to control, and Chen helps him master it in time for him to use it against Feng Xifan.
+Wei also uncovers the secret of the Sutra of Forty-two Chapters after burning them in frustration, revealing hidden map coordinates to the location of the highly-coveted treasure.

-In order to save his master, Siu-bo defeats Fung with his newly acquired martial arts power after both falling into a hidden cave wherein the treasure is found, and swaps Feng's body with Chan's before the execution to save his master.
-And just as he was about to escape with his wives and Chan, the Emperor arrives with his troops, having been sold out by Siu-bo's opportunistic friend To-lung who is now involved romantically with Siu-bo's sister.
-But seeing that they are friends, his sister is in love with Siu-bo, and with Siu-bo bluffing that he's strong enough to demolish the Emperor and his entire army if he wanted, the Emperor lets them go, declaring that Siu-bo has died and no longer exists as far as he's concerned.
-Siu-bo laughs afterward that the Emperor fell for his bluff.
+In order to save Chen Jinnan, Wei kills Feng Xifan with his newly acquired skills after falling into a hidden cave where the treasure is found, and swaps Feng's dead body with Chen before the execution, sparing Chen from death.
+Just as he was about to escape with his wives and Chen, the emperor arrives with his troops, having been informed by Wei's opportunistic friend Duolong, who is now involved romantically with Wei's sister.
+Seeing that they are friends, his sister is in love with Wei, and with Wei bluffing that he is strong enough to defeat the emperor and his entire army if he wants, the emperor lets them go, declaring that Wei has died and no longer exists as far as he is concerned.
+Wei laughs afterward that the emperor has fallen for his bluff.